sonic-net/SONiC/doc/bum_storm_control/bum_storm_control_hld.md

  2. Support threshold rate configuration in kilo bits per second (kbps) in the range of 0 kbps to 100,000,000 kbps (100Gbps).

 ### 1.1.2 Configuration and Management Requirements
-This feature supports Click, Klish, REST, gNMI interfaces.
+This feature supports ,SONiC yang, SONiC CLI and mgmt framework interfaces(Klish, REST, gNMI).
  1. Support a CLI to add or delete broadcast, unknown-unicast and unknown-multicast storm-control on a physical interface as described in "Configuration Commands" section below.
  2. Support show commands to display the storm-control configuration as described in "Show Commands" section below.
  3. Support debug commands as described in "Debug Commands" section below.